devspace-sh/devspace/docs/versioned_docs/version-5.16/commands/devspace_enter.md

   -l, --label-selector string   Comma separated key=value selector list (e.g. release=test)
-      --pick                    Select a pod / container if multiple are found (default true) --pod string              Pod to open a shell to --wait                    Wait for the pod(s) to start if they are not running --workdir string          The working directory where to open the terminal or execute the command
+      --pick                    Select a pod / container if multiple are found (default true) --pod string              Pod to open a shell to --reconnect               Will reconnect the terminal if an unexpected return code is encountered --wait                    Wait for the pod(s) to start if they are not running --workdir string          The working directory where to open the terminal or execute the command
 ```